Previously

 His discoveries

-as "breaking a 19th century mindset", while his advances
+a 19th century mindset", while his advances in physics

-described in Science magazine as a "giant step
+in Science magazine as a "giant step forward" and